 Ben Engineering provides environmental and structural impact assessments of damage caused by indoor marijuana grow operations.
 This type of assessment is commonly required by cities' and local municipalities' building departments.
-It is also known as Order to Remedy an Unsafe Building, and it basically revokes the occupancy permit due to a marijuana grow-op until remediation is completed and the property is safe for use.
+It is also known as Order to Remedy an Unsafe Building, which revokes the occupancy permit due to a marijuana grow-op.
+The building remains unusable until remediation is completed and safe for use.
 You may also be required to provide such assessments to satisfy other regulatory bodies, insurance companies, or lenders throughout Ontario.

 Damage to a building due to a marijuana grow-op is typically associated with excessive mould due to extensive, long-term exposure to high humidity levels, light, and high temperatures.
-A grow operation can also affect a building's structural components by exposing them to humidity or altering them to create conditions necessary for plant cultivation.
-Some building systems - in particular, the electrical and ventilation systems - can also be affected by exposure to such an environment and over-use during a marijuana grow operation.
+A grow operation can also affect a building's structural components by exposing them to humidity, or by altering components to create conditions necessary for plant cultivation.
+Some building systems - in particular, the electrical and ventilation systems - can also be affected by exposure and over-use of such an environment and over-use.

 The purpose of the Marijuana Grow-op Assessment is to determine if the mould spores and other types of contamination exceed the guideline levels and thus can cause health issues and to investigate whether changes made to the building, in particular to the structural and electrical components, endanger its structural integrity or constitute a hazard.

 The assessment for a building that housed a marijuana grow-op includes the following major items:

 - Visual inspection of the readily accessible interior and exterior elements to assess the extent of damage and visible signs of mould.